Sue: Yes! Robert Holmes is back. Thank God for that.

 Grabbing hands emerge from the sand to ensnare the Doctor.

-Sue: Just when you thought it was safe to go to the beach, a generation of children are traumatised.
+Sue: Just when you thought it was safe to go to the beach, generations of children are completely traumatised.
 It’s good, though.
 A proper, scary cliffhanger for a change.

 The credits roll.

 Sue: Wow.
 There was a lot to take in.
 It looked great but I don’t get the Valeyard thing at all.
-Is he the Doctor or not?top
+Is he the Doctor or not?

 Sue: I’m really looking forward to this one.
 Regenerations are always exciting.
 It’s a shame, though.
 Colin is leaving just as I’m getting used to him.
 I don’t understand why he… WHAT THE ****?